Stability of heat kernel bounds under pointed Gromov--Hausdorff convergence: Some examples

 \section{Some examples}

-In this section, we will reconstruct conservative, regular, and strongly local Dirichlet forms on the unbounded Sierpiński carpet and the unbounded Sierpiński gasket in Examples \ref{ex.sc} and \ref{ex.SG}, respectively, as applications of Theorem \ref{t.main}.
-The primary components of this reconstruction are the reflected Dirichlet forms on pre-carpets and the Brownian motion on Sierpiński gasket cable systems.
-In Example \ref{ex.inverse}, we present an alternative proof of the existence of diffusions with prescribed heat kernel estimates featuring power scaling functions, which constitutes a special case of a recent result by Murugan \cite{Mur24}. \begin{example} Let $F_{0}=[0,1]^{2}\subset \mathbb{R}^{2}$ be the unit square, $l=3$, $N=8$ and $S=\{1,\ldots, N\}$.
+In this section, we will reconstruct conservative, regular, and strongly local Dirichlet forms on the unbounded Sierpi\'{n}ski carpet and the unbounded Sierpi\'{n}ski gasket in Examples \ref{ex.sc} and \ref{ex.SG}, respectively, as applications of Theorem \ref{t.main}.
+The primary components of this reconstruction are the reflected Dirichlet forms on pre-carpets and the Brownian motion on Sierpi\'{n}ski gasket cable systems.
+In Example \ref{ex.inverse}, we present an alternative proof of the existence of diffusions with prescribed heat kernel estimates featuring power scaling functions, which constitutes a special case of a recent result by Murugan \cite{Mur25}. {It is worth noting that the limit measure constructed in Examples \ref{ex.sc}, \ref{ex.SG}, and \ref{ex.inverse} is equivalent to the Hausdorff measure on the limit space, owing to the Ahlfors regularity \cite[Exercise 8.11]{Hei01}.} \begin{example} Let $F_{0}=[0,1]^{2}\subset \mathbb{R}^{2}$ be the unit square, $l=3$, $N=8$ and $S=\{1,\ldots, N\}$.
 Define $q_{k}$, $k\in S$ by

 Let $h_{k}:\mathbb{R}^{2}\to \mathbb{R}^{2}$, $k\in S$ denote the similitude $h_{k}(x)=l^{-1}x+q_{k}$.
 We define a sequence of decreasing compact set $\{F_{n}\}$ inductively by